 Salmon run and Sedgwick gunpowder, 3 October, 12pm–3pm

 The river Kent is one of Britain’s fastest flowing rivers, which provided the driving force for Sedgwick Gunpowder Works.
 If you are lucky you might catch a glimpse of the salmon jumping and swimming upstream back to their breeding pools.

 Visit one of the world’s finest landscape gardens and see vistas highlighted with burnished leaves and rusty colour palettes.
-With a breathtaking lake at its centre, the garden is planned with temples and follies and a planting scheme which allows the colours to wash through the landscape of a six to eight week period.
-Towards the end of August, the North American maple begins to turn a scarlet red, heralding the start of the splendid autumnal season and the Japanese acers, hornbeam, chestnuts, also put on a vivid display.
-The Tulip trees take on a butter yellow hue while the oak and beech finish off the season with their bright oranges late in October.
+With a lake at its centre, the garden is planned with temples and follies and a planting scheme which allows the colours to wash through the landscape of a 6-8 week period.
+Towards the end of August, the North American maple begins to turn a scarlet red, heralding the start of the autumn season and the Japanese acers, hornbeam, chestnuts, also put on a vivid display.
+The Tulip trees take on a yellow hue while the oak and beech finish off the season with their bright oranges late in October.

 Apple Day, 25 October, 11am–5pm